 - When a caretaker is overwhelmed by domestic violence, reporting to DCF can make things worse for the caretaker or the child.

-- People who commit domestic violence make it really hard for caretakers, their friends, and families to protect children.
+- People who commit domestic violence make it very hard for caretakers, their friends, and families to protect children.

-Who has to report child abuse and negelct to DCF?
+Who has to report child abuse and neglect to DCF?

 Can I get in legal trouble if I file a 51A report?

-- File the report in good faith, and
+- You file the report in good faith, and

 - You did not abuse or neglect the child you are reporting about.